sjmisina/sufs_up/README.md

 ### Summary

-Surfing in Hawaii is a 4 seasons business.
+Surfing in Hawaii is a four seasons business.
 The client mentioned how previous ventures were "rained out of business," which brings up another climate indicator: precipitation.
 When considering ice cream sales, temperature and precipitation have more of an affect.
 In managing operating and labor costs, the client should take into consideration of adjusting hours in the winter due to a chillier average temperature and precipitation.

 Analysis below has in-depth, yearly by month analysis for temperature and precipitation.
-As you are considering a 4 season business model, ice cream business could be affected in the winter months passed December.
+As you are considering a four season business model, ice cream business could be affected in the winter months passed December.
 Average temperatures for January through March are lower than any other points in the data.
 In addition, March and December are the rainiest months of the year.

 The first graph shows averages for temperature and rainfall.
 Take note of the monthly trends with combined data dating back to 2010.
 Likewise, the analyst prepared an outliers graph, to show months where extreme weather historically occurs.
 Note again the results of December through March.
-Consideration should be given to the business model, schedule, and open days during this period. <br/>
+Consideration should be given to the business model, schedule, and open days during this period.
+Solely considering June and December would not reveal this potential issue for a four seasons business.<br/>

 ![averages](readme_resources/year_average.png)